 To stick to your budget, just buy enough sleeping bags, but also consider the versions with features such as a venting system for your comfort.
 You will also want to bring some sleeping pads for added comfort so be sure to take that into account when preparing your budget.

 Whether it’s a simple weekend camping trip or it’s a 2-week adventure in the woods, food has to be taken into account, and the best way to go about it when on a budget is to bring a cooking stove as well as some cooking utensils, pots, and dishes.
-If you have enough room in the vehicle you’re traveling in, you might also want to bring a portable camping fridge to help keep your perishables fresh during the excursion.
+If you have enough room in the vehicle you’re traveling in, you might also want to bring a portable camping fridge and cooler to help keep your perishables fresh during the excursion.
 We highly recommend using one of these top marine coolers, they aren’t just good for boating.